heathermeeker/Transition-Checklist/Checklist.md

 They will want a copy of the death certificate.

 ## Notify Social Security Administration (SSA).
-If your loved one has been receiving Social Security or Medicare benefits, notify them of the death to stop the benefits.
+If your loved one has been receiving Social Security or Medicare benefits, notify SSA of the death to stop the benefits.
 Your funeral home may do this for you -- they are usually obligated to inform SSA of the death.
 If so, you can avoid a wait on the phone for SSA (which is sometimes lengthy).
 If SSA benefits are being automatically deposited into a bank account, they can be removed unilaterally by SSA if they were paid for periods after death.
-Your bank will probably palce a hold on funds for this purpose.
+Your bank will probably place a hold on funds for this purpose.

 ## Obituary.
 Write the obituary and place it with your selected publication.
-Publications usually charge for them.

 ## Disposition of estate.
 If you are the executor of a trust, or simply the one in the family that manages practical or financial affairs, you will need to go through this process.
 It may involve probate before a court.
 Overall, it is the process of transferring the decedent’s assets to heirs or other recipients.